 Throughout the year, our Partnership Team offers hands-on support to our school partner liaisons, called Site Coordinators, through meetings and trainings.
 Site Coordinators attend sessions based on services which interest them, including grant-writing, restorative justice, and mindfulness.

 They also develop important skills, like identifying student priorities, communicating effectively with partners, and evaluating programs and services to gauge impact.
-The annual Site Coordinators Forum brings together representatives from our partner schools across Chicago.
+In 2020-21, we provided training to 94 school partners.

 Community Partner Training and Resources: NAVIGATE